 BAAS Concentration: Electronics Engineering Technology – Digital

-As a secondary concentration, Electronics Engineering Technology (Digital) requires 28 hours of coursework and includes the following courses:
+As a secondary concentration, Electronics Engineering Technology (Digital) includes courses like:

 - Circuit Analysis I

 - Fundamentals of Programming with C/C++

 - Advanced Digital Design

 - Introduction to Embedded System

 - College Algebra